microchip-pic-avr-examples/pic16f15244-cnano-system-power-supply-control-module-mplab-mcc/README.md

 ## Demo Operation

 For the demonstration, two PIC16F15244 Curiosity Nano Evaluation kits are used: one board as supply control module and the other as process computer.
-Setup the hardware as shown in demo setup section.
+Configure the hardware as shown in demo setup section.
 Flash the supply control module firmware and process computer module firmware to the respective Curiosity Nano Evaluation Kits.
 The functionality of the application is detailed below.
 1. After flashing the firmware, the supply control module enters Power-Down mode and continues to remain in it until it receives the I<sup>2</sup>C command from the process computer module.
 2. Press the on-board switch of the process computer (PIC16F15244 Curiosity Nano Evaluation Kit), which transmits the I<sup>2</sup>C command to the supply control module.
 The LED blink is used as an indication for the switch press event detection and I<sup>2</sup>C command transmission .
-3. Supply control module wakes up from the Sleep as soon as it receives the I<sup>2</sup>C command from the process computer, indicated by LED blink.
+3. Supply control module wakes up from Sleep as soon as it receives the I<sup>2</sup>C command from the process computer, indicated by LED blink.
-4. After receiving a valid SLEEP command, the supply control module waits 30s before entering Sleep mode.
+4. After receiving a valid `SLEEP()` command, the supply control module waits 30s before entering Sleep mode.
 5. Once the waiting period is over, the supply control module enters Sleep mode by turning OFF the LED.
 It remains in the Sleep mode for the sleep duration specified by the process computer.
 6. After the sleep duration is complete or by pressing the on-board switch, the supply control module wakes up from Sleep, as indicated by the LED blink.